axibase/atsd-use-cases/tutorials/workshop/performance.md

 }
 ```

-Here, each instrumented method is annotated with `@Benchmark` annotation.
+Each instrumented method is annotated with `@Benchmark` annotation.

-The `@State` annotation is used to mark the class that will contain benchmark state.
+The `@State` annotation marks the class that contains the benchmark state.
-It may be either the same class as the one containing instrumented methods, or a separate class (
-in this case the state object is provided to benchmark method as method parameter).
+This annotation defines either the same class as the one containing instrumented methods, or a separate class, in this case the state object is provided to benchmark method as a method parameter.

-`@Param` annotation is used to mark a parameterized field.
+The `@Param` annotation marks parameterized fields.
 The initialization values can be provided
-as annotation parameter or using command line parameter `-p {param-name}={param-value}`.
+via annotation parameters or by using command line parameter `-p {param-name}={param-value}`.

-It's worth learning the principles of writing a good JMH benchmark by learning the [examples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/).
+It is certainly worth learning the principles of writing a good JMH benchmark by studying the provided [Examples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/).

 ### Date Formatters Performance Comparison

-The date formatters benchmarks can be found on [Github](https://github.com/raipc/benchmarks/blob/master/src/main/java/com/github/raipc/BetterIso8601Benchmarks.java).
+> Review date formatters benchmarks on [Github](https://github.com/raipc/benchmarks/blob/master/src/main/java/com/github/raipc/BetterIso8601Benchmarks.java).

-To run the benchmarks, build and run the project.
+To record benchmarks, build and run the project.

 ```sh
 mvn clean package